krtmlry/md_product_sales/README.md

-# ELT Data pipeline using Prefect, Python, Motherduck
+# ELT Data pipeline using Prefect, Python, Motherduck, DuckDB

 ## About the Project
 This project will extract and load sales data into motherduck and will then be transformed using duckdb SQL.